browninstitute/c-plus-j-website/index.md

 **June 9-11 - [The schedule is now live!](https://cj2022.brown.columbia.edu/schedule)**

-A hybrid meeting hosted by the [Brown Institute for Media Innovation at Columbia Journalism School](https://brown.columbia.edu/) - Attend in-person or online!
+Attend in-person or online!
+2022 is a hybrid meeting, hosted at Columbia University by the [Brown Institute for Media Innovation](https://brown.columbia.edu/)

 ### About the Conference